-Enhancing Used Oil Recycling: Decolorization and Deodorization in the Refining Process
+Enhancing Used Oil Re-Refining: Advanced Decolorization and Deodorization for High-Value Output

 The increasing demand for sustainable practices in energy and resource management has elevated the importance of refining used motor oil and other waste oils.
 Used oils, such as spent lubricants, hydraulic oils, transformer oils, and even cooking grease, represent a significant resource for re-refining into valuable products like base oil, biodiesel, and industrial lubricants.
 One of the most critical aspects of the used oil refining process is the decolorization and deodorization stage, which determines the appearance, odor, and overall quality of the final product.
 This article explores in detail the techniques employed in these stages, the role of the used oil refining machine, and the factors influencing method selection and optimization.